mbr/flask-nav/docs/getting-started.rst

 -------------------

-It is possible to just pass in a navigational element as a normal parameter to :class:`~flask.render_template`.
+It is possible to just pass in a navigational element as a normal parameter to :func:`~flask.render_template`.
 Usually it does make sense to register it on our extension instance using :meth:`.register_element`:

 .. code-block:: python